mwarning/KadNode/README.md

 ## DESCRIPTION

-**KadNode** is a small P2P name/resource resolution daemon based on the distributed hash table (DHT) identical to the one used in the Transmission Bittorrent client.
+**KadNode** is a small P2P name/resource resolution daemon based on a Distributed Hash Table (DHT).
 It can be used as a personal and decentralized DynDNS service that intercepts and resolves DNS requests.
+The DHT is identical to the one used in the Transmission Bittorrent client.

 Features: